Working with horses has been a proven method of emotional recovery and one of the most unique services offered by Idaho Youth Ranch.

 That’s where horses come in.
 There is an intuitive connection between animals and children.
 The experience of interacting with a horse—a sympathetic, gentle giant who doesn’t lie, doesn’t judge, sees through pretense, and communicates without words—can be powerfully transformative.
 At the Idaho Youth Ranch, we’ve seen how time spent with horses has helped hundreds of at-risk kids through a special treatment model called Equine Assisted Psychotherapy (EAP).

-The EAP treatment model was developed by the Equine Assisted Growth and Learning Association (EAGALA), the international nonprofit organization that trains and certifies equine therapy professional worldwide.
+The EAP treatment model was developed by the Equine Assisted Growth and Learning Association (EAGALA), the international nonprofit organization that trains and certifies equine therapy professionals worldwide.
 In the organization’s words:

 In EAP the horse is considered an integral member of the treatment team, along with an equine specialist (professional horse person) and an equine mental health specialist (a licensed counselor trained and certified in EAP).
 According to the EAGALA training manual, “EAP is about the horse doing the work of effecting change in people’s lives.
 It is about the relationship between horse and client.”
 The therapists’ role is to facilitate that relationship and structure the session to address the issues the client is struggling with.